What is an obstetric ultrasound?

 How do I prepare for the ultrasound?

-For the safety of you and your family, please make arrangement for children under the age of 6.
+- For the safety of you and your family, please make arrangements for children under the age of 6.
 If there is an emergency and you are unable to make child care arrangements, the child must be held in the arms of an accompanying adult at all times.